steveicarus/iverilog/vvp/README.txt

 information really is possible.

-The <label> is required and is used to locate the net object that is represents.
+The <label> is required and is used to locate the net object that is vrepresents.
 This label does not map to a functor, so only references that know they want to access .nets are able to locate the symbol.
 In particular, this includes behavioral %load and %wait instructions.
 The references to net and reg objects are done through the .net label